kups.observables

 - pressure: Pressure calculations from stress tensors and ideal gas law

-- stress: Stress tensor calculations via virial theorem and lattice gradients
+- stress: Stress tensor calculations via the virial theorem

 - radial_distribution_function: Pair correlation functions \(g(r)\)